stephengold/Acorus/README.md

 Acorus activates the default mode during initialization, just after invoking the `moreDefaultBindings()` callback.
 That makes `moreDefaultBindings()`
-the ideal place to add bindings to the default mode.
+the ideal place to customize the default mode.

 An action handler is simply a method with the `onAction(String, boolean, float)` signature.